dell/PyU4V/docs/source/tools.rst

 Tools Guide
 ===========

-First, make sure that PyU4V is installed_.
-Then visit the quick_start_ section to make sure you have secure connectivity to your array.
+First, make sure that PyU4V is installed as directed in the :doc:`installation`.
+Then visit the :doc:`quick_start` to make sure you have secure connectivity to your array.

 OpenStack
 ---------